CrowdLinker/navigation-components/docs/dynamic-vs-static.md

 sidebar_label: Build your own Navigator
 ---

-This section shows some of the flexibility that is at your disposable with `react-navigation-library`.
+This section shows some of the flexibility that is at your disposable with `navigation-components`.
 Let's build out a custom navigator API.

 ## Creating a static navigator